Guy Protheroe: Forensic musicology

-Professional Memberships etc.
+Professional memberships etc.

-Guy Protheroe is a member of the Academy of Experts, BASCA (the British Academy of Composers, Songwriters and Authors), PRS (Performing Right Society), MCPS (Mechanical Copyright Protection Society), PPL (Phonographic Performance Limited), SACEM (Société des Auteurs, Compositeurs et Éditeurs de Musique, France), SDRM (Société pour l'Administration du Droit de Reproduction Mécanique des Auteurs, Compositeurs et Éditeurs, France) and the Musicians' Union.
-He is a member of the Advisory Committee of the Park Lane Group.
+Protheroe is a member of the Academy of Experts, BASCA (the British Academy of Composers, Songwriters and Authors), PRS (Performing Right Society), MCPS (Mechanical Copyright Protection Society), PPL (Phonographic Performance Limited), SACEM (Société des Auteurs, Compositeurs et Éditeurs de Musique, France), SDRM (Société pour l'Administration du Droit de Reproduction Mécanique des Auteurs, Compositeurs et Éditeurs, France) and the Musicians' Union.
+He was for many years a member of the Artistic Committee, and then the Advisory Committee, of the Park Lane Group, a major UK promoter of contemporary music.

 Family and personal interests

-Guy Protheroe is married to Ann Manly, whom he met at Oxford, who is a musician, singer, arranger, writer and manager.
+Protheroe is married to Ann Manly, whom he met at Oxford, who is a musician, singer, arranger, writer and manager.
 He has two children: Lucy and Jonathan (Jonny), both of whom work in media.
-Lucy is general manager of the music group Penguin Café, and Jonny works in the EMEA Market Insights team at Google.
+Lucy is creative manager of the music group Penguin Café, and Jonny is Head of Privacy Insights for Europe at Google.

 Guy and Ann live in Hampstead, London, in Provence, France, and in Lindos, Rhodes, Greece.
-Their enthusiasms include Arsenal Football Club – for whom Guy was featured on television conducting a chorus for the ESPN Premiership coverage of Arsenal matches, and also conducting a chorus on the pitch for the Arsenal Football Club electronic Christmas Card in 2012.
+Their enthusiasms include Arsenal Football Club – for whom Protheroe was featured on television conducting a chorus for the ESPN Premiership coverage of Arsenal matches, and also conducting a chorus on the pitch for the Arsenal Football Club electronic Christmas Card in 2012.